 The major elements of the District Emergency Response Team organization and their general responsibilities during an emergency are described below.

-Building personnel manage emergencies at the Building and coordinate with public safety and emergency response personnel; direct evacuations; perform search and rescue and provide first aid as appropriate; account for students and staff; and request emergency assistance from the Director of Safety & Security, as necessary.
+Building personnel manage emergencies at the building level and coordinate with public safety and emergency response personnel; direct evacuations; perform search and rescue and provide first aid as appropriate; account for students and staff; and request emergency assistance from the Department of Safety and Security, as necessary.

 3.1.2 District Incident Command Post